joshdarcy/Homelab/monitoring/README.md

 ```

 ## MikroTik Health Exporter
 Reads CPU, disk and memory metrics, and pushes them into InfluxDB.
-Some of the metrics may not be supported by your router and will be skipped.

 1. Import Scripts into MikroTik
 2. Set your InfluxDB Site URL & Auth Token